LivingCryogen/Hazard/README.md

-# Hazard!
+# About *Hazard!: Nothing Ventured, Nothing Gained*

-*Hazard!: Nothing Ventured, Nothing Gained* is a software engineering demonstration showcasing the entire process: development, QA (testing and documentation), automated deployment, and secure public distribution.
+*Hazard!* is a software engineering demonstration and functioning board game for (2-6) local players.
-It's also a functioning board game!
+It showcases the entire production process: development, QA (testing and documentation), automated cloud deployment, and secure public distribution.

 For full project background and details, including architecture, code, and testing highlights, see: https://livingcryogen.github.io/Hazard/.